kyledross/WeatherBox/README.md

 WeatherBox/.venv/bin/python -m uvicorn api:app --reload --host 0.0.0.0 --port 8080
 ```

-This will start the server on `http://localhost:8080` and should be reachable by other clients on the network (assumung no firewall blocking on the host).
+This will start the server on `http://localhost:8080` and should be reachable by other clients on the network (assuming no firewall blocking on the host).

 #### API Endpoints